 Suspend the virtual machine.

-If the virtual machine is an Instant Clone desktop in Horizon, you won't be able suspend the virtual machine in vSphere as Horizon will recycle the VM before you can complete your data collection.
+If the virtual machine is an Instant Clone desktop in Horizon, suspending the virtual machine in vSphere will not be useful as Horizon will recycle the VM before the completion of data collection.
 Instead follow these steps:

 Take a snapshot of the VM in vSphere.
 Select the option to Snapshot the virtual machine's memory.